 Conditions of Access

-Researchers should establish contact with members of the Jewish community/municipality before coming to start any research.
-Due to small number of members services could be available only per demand.
-The municipality is not directly funded by the state and is not part of the archival network.
+Researchers should establish contact with members of the Jewish Community before visiting the institution for research.
+Due to the small number of members, research services can only be provided on demand.
+The Community is not directly funded by the state and is not part of the archival network.